mayank14-dotcom/Python-mini-projects/README.md

 A fun dice game where two players (or one player and the computer) roll a dice for several rounds.
 The game tracks scores for each round and declares the final winner based on total points.
 4:To-do-List: A to-do-list which can take the tasks and can even see ,delete or check 5:Temperature convert:A temperature convert system which takes the temperature as input and convert it to the temperature according to the user's requirements.
+6:User feedback analyzer:A mini project showcasing and giving the response about the user's feedback